NF1198/JavaFXCustomListViewExample/README.md

 **Implement FXML Loading**
-Add a static `.getInstance()` method to the controller class.
+Add a static `.newInstance()` method to the controller class.
 The method will load the FXML and return an instance to the controller.

 The following FXML loading code snippet is based on our example, PersonListCell.